-• Providing communications support for agencies dispatched using voice over radio, telephone, paging, messaging, and text messaging.
+- Providing communications support for agencies dispatched using voice over radio, phone, paging, messaging and text messaging. - Notifying appropriate personnel of emergency and disaster events occurring in Custer County. - Sharing disaster information coming in from the public with the Emergency Operations